vmware-tanzu-labs/educates-training-platform/developer-docs/build-instructions.md

 You can then run the `educates` CLI program from the `client-programs/bin` subdirectory.
 The name of the compiled CLI will incorporate the target system and machine architecture, e.g.: `educates-linux-amd64`.

 Note that when building the `educates` CLI from local source code, the embedded project version will be `develop`.
-If you are running it to test creation of the local Kubernetes cluster with Educates using an existing version, you will need to tell it what previously released versions of the package should be used.
+If you are running it to test creation of the local Kubernetes cluster with Educates using an existing version, you will need to tell it what previously released version of the package should be used.
 This can be done using the `--version` of sub commands where this is necessary.

 ```
 ./client-programs/bin/educates-linux-amd64 create-cluster --version=3.0.0